hafizshakeel/ai-health-assistant-using-llm-langchain-aws/README.md

-# 🏥 Medical Assistant Chatbot
+# 🏥 AI Health Assistant Chatbot

-The Medical Assistant Chatbot is an AI-powered application that leverages Retrieval Augmented Generation (RAG) to provide accurate medical information.
-It uses a comprehensive medical knowledge base to answer health-related queries with reliable, sourced information.
+The AI Health Assistant Chatbot is an AI-powered application that leverages **Retrieval Augmented Generation (RAG)** to provide accurate medical information.
+It uses a medical knowledge base to answer health-related queries.

 ## Tech Stack